kapelner/bartMachine/README.md

 3. Make sure you have [apache ant](http://ant.apache.org/bindownload.cgi "Download apache ant for all operating systems") installed properly.
 Make sure you add the bin directory for ant to your system PATH variable (on a windows machine it would be something like `C:\Program Files\apache-ant-1.8.4\bin`).
-We also recommend making a system variable `ANT_HOME' which would be set to the root of ant (on a windows machine it would be something like `C:\Program Files\apache-ant-1.8.4`).
+We also recommend making a system variable `ANT_HOME` which would be set to the root of ant (on a windows machine it would be something like
+`C:\Program Files\apache-ant-1.8.4`).

 4. Compile the JAVA source code into a JAR using `ant`.
 You should see a compilation record and then `BUILD SUCCESSFUL` and a total time.